-In our encoder, appearance features and motion features are independently embedded and then fused.
-This makes our network robust against confusing motion cues, as potential negative influence of motion features on the appearance features can be prevented in advance.
-In addition, considering that the motion encoder takes both RGB images and optical flow maps as its input, network overfitting to explicit optical flow maps can also be prevented.
-This also makes motion-as-option network not always requiring optical flow maps during inference, increasing usability of the network.
+In our encoder, appearance and motion features are embedded independently before being fused.
+This design enhances the network's robustness against misleading motion cues, as it mitigates potential negative impacts of motion features on appearance features.
+Moreover, since the motion encoder processes both RGB images and optical flow maps, the network is less prone to overfitting to explicit optical flow maps during training.
+This also makes the motion-as-option network not always requiring optical flow maps during inference, increasing its overall usability.

-\textbf{Decoder.} With the fused features, the decoder generates segmentation mask of the salient object.
-In order to convert low-resolution features to high-resolution masks, the fused features are gradually refined using multiple decoding blocks that are similarly designed to those of TBD~\cite{TBD}.
-Each decoding block consists of a convolutional layer that blends features from different embedding levels, a CBAM~\cite{CBAM} layer that reinforces feature representations, and an upsampling layer that increases feature resolution.
-Assuming $\Psi_k$ indicates the $k$-th decoding block, where a higher $k$ value indicates higher resolution, decoded features $\{D_k\}_{k=1}^K$ can be obtained as
+\textbf{Decoder.} With the fused features, the decoder generates the segmentation mask for the salient object.
+To convert low-resolution features into high-resolution masks, the fused features are progressively refined through multiple decoding blocks, which are designed similarly to those in TBD~\cite{TBD}.
+Each decoding block comprises a convolutional layer that integrates features from various embedding levels, a CBAM~\cite{CBAM} layer that enhances feature representations, and an upsampling layer that increases feature resolution.
+Let $\Psi_k$ represents the $k$-th decoding block, where a higher $k$ value indicates higher resolution.
+The decoded features $\{D_k\}_{k=1}^K$ are obtained as

 where $\oplus$ indicates channel concatenation.
-After $K$ decoding blocks, the final segmentation mask can be obtained after pixel value quantization to 0 or 1.
+After passing through $K$ decoding blocks, the final segmentation mask can be obtained after pixel value quantization to 0 or 1.